 Largely thanks to our community’s efforts, the project was approved in December 2014.
 In 2015 a project manager was assigned, a contracting firm selected, surveying begun, and brainstorming sessions were held to create initial design concepts.
 Also, radar speed limit signs were installed and the speed limit reduced along Newport Way.
 Initial design concepts and design tradeoffs were discussed in March 2016.

 In March 2016, the city hosted an Open House to show initial design concepts and options, and to get community feedback.
 Many neighbors came and learned about the project, and the project staff gathered valuable feedback on the many design options and preferences.
 Based on feedback from the open house and initial surveying, and general design concept was established in early 2017.
-Further surveying and detailed design is underway and the city hosted a second open house on May 31st 2017 and presented more specific and refined design concepts for public review and comment.
+After more surveying and detailed design the city hosted a second open house on May 31st 2017 and presented more specific and refined design concepts for public review and comment.

 The superimposed photos above show a cyclist riding on the shoulder on a curve along Newport Way, and a car driving on the same shoulder.

 These photos show before and after visualizations of the project.
 The photos are from Bellevue’s 2009 Pedestrian and Bicycle Transportation Plan Project Visualizations (link to PDF document).
 The photo is taken near the South Bellevue Community Center.

 May local schools, churches, and organizations officially endorse the project.
 See our Endorsements page for a list of organizations.